tillitis/tkey-random-generator/random-generator/README.md

 Hash_DRBG built around the BLAKE2s hash function.
 The application can also sign the random data in order to provide proof of its origin.

-## Client Go application

-The corresponding client application can be found in `cmd/runrandom`.

 ## Application protocol

 `Random generator` has a simple protocol on top of the [TKey Framing